kumarprashant0797/Ladle-Car-Traffic-Control/README.md

 ## Acknowledgments

-*   [Optional: Credit any individuals, organizations, or resources that contributed to the project.]
+*   Credit any individuals, organizations, or resources that contributed to the project.

 ## Contact